charlesvill/ObsidianVault/ObsidianVault/C++/Foundations of C++.md

 - Class Members && constructors:
 - Non constructor direction:
 	- for a class you will need a constructor to create an instance of that object in your code. however if you just want to access functions from a class you can also declare the functions static:
+		- note*you will not be able to access non-static members*
+		- the solution to this would be to
 ```cpp
 class MyClass {
 public: